 You can apply to work for a network that matches you with a client, or you can work as a freelance virtual assistant.

 You can apply to jobs directly through job boards such as Indeed.

 You can also apply at local real estate agencies, or reach out to real estate agents to see if they are looking for extra help.

-Real estate virtual assistant jobs – where to find them
+Real estate VA jobs – where to find them

 Here are a few networks that you can sign up with that will match you with a client:

 You can find remote work by searching a job board:

 You can also sign up on a freelance platform and work remotely for multiple clients at once.